Recently, Qwen3.5 has been one of the hottest models in the community. It’s a vision language model that’s relatively small and performs well

 I'm doing well, thanks for asking!
 How can I help you today?

-When using ollama, it would generate:
+When using ollama, it generates:

 Thinking: User asked 'How are you?' which is a casual greeting - respond briefly and offer help since this is a conversational exchange.